 There are few must see places in Kyoto and they are quite far apart, so taking the train is a very good idea.

-Go see Kinkakuji and Gion for sightseeing and Shijo dori for restaurants. almost 8 years agoAnswered by John Bardos - JetSetCitizen.com via WorldNomads.com
+Go see Kinkakuji and Gion for sightseeing and Shijo dori for restaurants. about 8 years agoAnswered by John Bardos - JetSetCitizen.com via WorldNomads.com